dyngosz/personal-website/content/post/25-02-2019-liquibase.md

 </databaseChangeLog>
 ```

-Only thing left would be to move those change sets to a specific file under a name following convention like *db/v0001.xml* and include them in our master changelog as mentioned before. **Good luck with all the database refactors**
+Only thing left would be to move those change sets to a specific file under a name following convention like *db/v0001.xml* and include them in our master changelog as mentioned before. **Good luck with all the database refactors in the future!**